bkshepherd/DaisySeedProjects/Hardware/GuitarPedal1590b-SMD/docs/README.md

 ## 5. Solder Everything

 As mentioned above, JLCPCB will not have assembled all the parts.
-Primarily the pots, encoders, LEDs, Foot Switches, and screen will still need to be assembled by hand.
+Primarily the pots, LEDs, and Foot Switches, will still need to be assembled by hand.

-Please note the Pots need to be electrically isolated from some of the soldered pins that stick out on the PCB where some of them go.
-My solution was to stick some of this double sided foam tape from [Amazon](https://www.amazon.com/gp/product/B0948VDFPY) under each Pot between the pot in the PCB to avoid anything from shorting out.
-This is definitely needed!

-Make sure to solder them in the following order (everything goes on the side without the SMD parts, except the 20-pin headers):
+Make sure to solder them in the following order (everything goes on the side with the SMD parts:

-1. Pots 1 - 3 (Please note these require special care as mentioned above)
-2. Rotary Encoder
-3. Both 20pin Headers (make sure this goes on the side with all the SMD parts!)
+1. Both 20pin Headers (make sure this goes on the side with all the SMD parts!)
-4. Pots 4 - 6 (Please note these require special care as mentioned above)
-5. OLED Screen
+2. Pots 1 - 4
-6. 2 Leds
+3. 2 Leds
-7. 2 Footswitches
+4. 1 or 2 Footswitches

 It will roughly look like this when finished with this step: